c0lon/binance-api-python/README.md

 ## goals

 Build API clients with the following features:
-* Follow latest api documentation
+[ ] Follow latest api documentation
-X Getting latest price of a symbol
+[x] Getting latest price of a symbol
-X Getting depth of a symbol or maintain a depth cache locally X Placing a LIMIT order
+[x] Getting depth of a symbol or maintain a depth cache locally [x] Placing a LIMIT order
-X Placing a MARKET order
+[x] Placing a MARKET order
-X Checking an order’s status
+[x] Checking an order’s status
-X Cancelling an order
+[x] Cancelling an order
-X Getting list of open orders
+[x] Getting list of open orders
-X Getting list of current position
+[x] Getting list of current position